fauna/graphql-workshop/content/next-steps/building-multi-tenancy-front-end/multi-tenant-with-next/index.md

   style="fauna"
 />}}

+This code may be repetitive as the apollo client is already initialized in the client.js file.
+However, keep in mind that we are treating each of the `/pages/store/[id]` routes as a separate application.
+Because of this, you re-initialize the apollo client with the child database secret.
+You will most likely have a separate front-end in an actual application.

 Next, create a new component to view the products.
 Create a new file called `components/Products.js` and add the following code.